Language and thought: Color

 Language may influence color processing.
-Having more names for different colors, or different shades of colors, makes it easier both for children and for adults to recognize them.
-Research has found that all languages have names for black and white and that the colors defined by each language follow a certain pattern (i.e. a language with three colors also defines red, one with four defines green OR yellow, one with six defines blue, then brown, then other colors).
+Having more names for different colors or different shades of colors makes it easier for both children and adults to recognize them.
+Research has found that all languages have names for black and white and that the colors defined by each language follow a certain pattern (i.e. a language with three colors also defines red; one with four defines green or yellow; and one with six defines blue, brown, and then other colors).